karishmas004/stock-market-analysis/README.md

 # 📊 Stock Market vs Inflation Dashboard (1870–2024)

+An interactive financial dashboard built using **Tableau** to analyze the long-term relationship between the stock market and inflation.

+This project highlights how **macroeconomic factors like CPI and interest rates** influence market performance over time and emphasizes the importance of long-term investing.

+---

 ## 📌 Project Overview

-This project explores the long-term relationship between the stock market and inflation using historical financial data from 1870 to 2024.

-The goal of this dashboard is to understand how key economic indicators like inflation and interest rates influence stock market performance over time, and to highlight the importance of long-term investing.
+Financial markets are influenced by multiple economic indicators, but one key question remains:

+👉 Does the stock market actually beat inflation in the long run?

+This dashboard explores:
+- Stock market growth over 150+ years 📈
+- Inflation trends using CPI 📊
+- Interest rate fluctuations 📉
+- Investment indicators like Dividend & PE10 ratio 📌

+The objective is to provide a clear, visual understanding of how economic factors shape market behavior over time.

 ---

 ## 🚀 Key Features

-- 📈 Long-term S&P 500 trend analysis
+✔️ Long-term S&P 500 trend analysis
-- 📊 Comparison of stock market growth vs inflation (CPI)
+✔️ Stock market vs inflation comparison (CPI)
-- 📉 Visualization of interest rate fluctuations
+✔️ Interest rate trend visualization
-- 📌 KPI indicators for quick understanding
+✔️ KPI indicators for quick insights
-- 📊 Additional insights using Dividend and PE10 ratio
+✔️ Dividend and PE10 ratio analysis
+✔️ Clean and interactive dashboard design

 ---

 ## 🛠️ Tools Used

-- Tableau (Dashboard creation)
+- 📊 Tableau
-- Data Visualization
+- 📈 Data Visualization
-- Financial Data Analysis
+- 📉 Financial Data Analysis

 ---

-## 📂 Dataset
+## 📂 Dataset Information

 The dataset used in this project was sourced from a public GitHub repository containing historical financial data.

-### Dataset includes:
+### Features included:
 - S&P 500 Index
 - Consumer Price Index (CPI)
 - Long-term Interest Rates